 Nuclear plant scale.
 Some medium-sized nuclear power reactors (700 to 1000 MWe) would fit well into Australia’s transmission grid.
 A new generation of Small Modular Reactors (SMRs) promise factory-built modules rated from 10 MWe to 250 MWe and designed to load-follow.
 They would be well suited for incremental additions to Australia’s National Electricity Market as fossil fuelled plant is retired.

 Nuclear generation safety.
-Notwithstanding highly publicised events in over 60 years of commercial operation, nuclear power remains among the safest of all generation technologies.
-The evidence is clear.
+Notwithstanding the highly publicised events at Chernobyl and Fukushima, over the 60 years of commercial operation nuclear power remains among the safest of all generation technologies.

 Bipartisanship.
 In the light of recent cost and reliability issues it is evident that most Australians want a thorough review of electricity supply options.
 Thus, a genuine even-handed bipartisan approach to nuclear power for Australia is possible.
 The obvious first step is banishing legal bans which serve no useful purpose but inhibit fair and balanced consideration of appropriate technologies.